StuWaltFin/python-PyPDF2-search/README.md

 ## Features

-- Validate PDF file paths before processing.
+- Add PDFs and TXT files to pre-made folders in the project, to search locally
-- Search for multiple terms in a PDF document.
+- OR type in absolute paths of PDFs and TXT files
-- Display page numbers and snippets for each term found.
+- Count total occurrences of each term found in a giben PDF
-- Count total occurrences of each term in the document.
+- See page numbers of each instance of page numbers

 ## Requirements